Cosmian/mse-cli/documentation/docs/saas/getting_started.md

 hardware = "4g-eu-001"
 ```

-This project also contains a test directory enabling you to test this project locally without any MSE consideration.
+This project also contains a test directory enabling you to test this project locally without any Cosmian Enclave consideration.
 Please ensure `flask` is installed locally, before running the following tests:

 ```{.console}